CBDFit is a fitness-oriented CBD company founded in Florida by former Navy SEAL Sean Rosario.

 The CBDfit team also includes Dr. Jacqueline Montoya, who helps formulate the company’s unique lineup of fitness-focused CBD products.

 CBDFit offers CBD oil, a powdered sleep supplement, three types of capsules, and even CBD-infused protein powder.

 The company’s products go through third-party testing to confirm their CBD content.
 They’re sold on CBDFit’s website as well as Vitamin Shoppe locations across the country.

 - Terpenes: aromatic plant compounds with a wide variety of beneficial properties (1).

-- Minor cannabinoids: CBN, CBG, and other beneficial cannabinoids that are present in smaller amounts than CBD.
+- Minor cannabinoids: CBN, CBG, and other beneficial cannabinoids found in smaller amounts than CBD.
 For hemp, THC can also count as a minor cannabinoid.

-- Hemp: non-intoxicating cannabis variety with high CBD and low THC levels (>0.3%).
+- Hemp: non-intoxicating cannabis variety with high CBD and low THC levels (less than 0.3%).

-- Full-spectrum: whole-plant hemp extract containing CBD, THC, and other beneficial hemp cannabinoids and terpenes.
-This CBD form is up to 4 times more potent than pure CBD (2).
+- Full-spectrum: whole-plant hemp extract containing multiple cannabinoids, terpenes, and flavonoids.
+This form of CBD is about 4 times more potent than pure CBD (2).

 - Broad-spectrum: whole-plant hemp extract similar to full-spectrum CBD, but with THC removed (may contain trace amounts).

 - CBD isolate: pure CBD with all other hemp compounds removed.

 CBD Fit offers CBD tinctures, three types of capsules, CBD-infused protein powder, and a CBD-infused sleep supplement.
 Most of these products are geared towards working out.

 |Product Name||CBD Potency||Volume||Total CBD||Cost per mg CBD||Flavor|